sbmlteam/sbmlteam.github.io/site/content/software/converters/_index.md

 [Python](https://www.python.org) is a popular, open-source, general-purpose programming language.
 There exist many numerical computing modules for use in Python, including [SciPy](https://www.scipy.org) and [Numpy](https://numpy.org).

-{{< cite title="Modelling cellular systems with PySCeS" authors="Brett G. Olivier, Johann M. Rohwer and Jan-Hendrik S. Hofmeyr." source="_Bioinformatics_, 21(4): 560–561, 2005" link="https://doi.org/10.1093/bioinformatics/bti046" summary="PySCeS can read SBML files and generate models in a Python-based model description language.
+{{< reference title="Modelling cellular systems with PySCeS" authors="Brett G. Olivier, Johann M. Rohwer and Jan-Hendrik S. Hofmeyr." pub="_Bioinformatics_, 21(4): 560–561, 2005" link="https://doi.org/10.1093/bioinformatics/bti046" summary="PySCeS can read SBML files and generate models in a Python-based model description language.
 The models can be simulated using LSODA as well as analyzed in a variety of ways (e.g., Metabolic Control Analysis, structural analysis, bifurcation analysis).
 PySCeS can also export models in SBML format." >}}

-{{< cite title="SBMLtoODEpy: A software program for converting SBML models into ODE models in Python" authors="Steve M. Ruggiero and Ashlee N. Ford Versypt." source="_Journal of Open Source Software_, 4(41), 2019" link="https://doi.org/10.21105/joss.01643" summary="SBMLtoODEpy can generate a Python object class implementing an SBML model, and a wrapper for the LSODA algorithm in SciPy and NumPy." >}}
+{{< reference title="SBMLtoODEpy: A software program for converting SBML models into ODE models in Python" authors="Steve M. Ruggiero and Ashlee N. Ford Versypt." pub="_Journal of Open Source Software_, 4(41), 2019" link="https://doi.org/10.21105/joss.01643" summary="SBMLtoODEpy can generate a Python object class implementing an SBML model, and a wrapper for the LSODA algorithm in SciPy and NumPy." >}}

 ### To SBGN-ML